jtommi/analytics-panel-listener/README.md

 ## Requirements

-This app is specifically designed to work with the macropower plugin.
+This app is specifically designed to work with the [macropower-analytics-panel](https://grafana.com/grafana/plugins/macropower-analytics-panel?src=tw).
 It currently only supports MongoDB for backend storage.

 ## Configuration